buhowski/react-typescript/README.md

+# Startup Presentation

+## project scenario: "how to turn an information media magazine into a company producing its own technologies"

 ## This project is looking for investment or any help with development and promotion.
 If you're interested in collaborating, feel free to contact me!

 # Mission